 You'll need an external drive with a capacity of at least 14GB.
 Although the macOS installer itself is about 12GB, it's recommended to have some extra space for storing your data.

 It's possible that there are existing files on your drive.
 Let's format it.
 (If you've already formatted the external drive, you can proceed to Part 2.)

 Select your drive in the sidebar and click the Erase button in the toolbar.

 Name your drive as MyVolume or whatever you like and choose Mac OS Extended (Journaled) as the format.

 If the Scheme is available, select GUID Partition Map.

-Click the Erase button and then click Done.
+Click the Erase button, then click Done.

 Part 2.
-Download macOS Installers
+Download the macOS Installer

 Part 3.
 Create Your Bootable Installer